arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 HTTP REST API.
 The HTTP endpoint for `POST /_api/document` will now accept the optional URL parameters `overwrite` and `returnOld`.

+AQL also supports making an INSERT a conditional REPSERT.
+In contrast to regular INSERT it supports returning the OLD and the NEW document on disk to i.e. inspect the revision or the previous content of the document.
-AQL also supports making an INSERT a conditional REPSERT, by setting the option `overwrite` for it:
+AQL INSERT is switched to  REPSERT by setting the option `overwrite` for it:

 ```
+INSERT {
+ _key: "someKey",
+ value1: 123,
+ value2: "abc"
-INSERT { _key: "someKey", value1: 123, value2: "abc" } INTO collection OPTIONS { overwrite: true }
+} INTO collection OPTIONS { overwrite: true }
+RETURN OLD
 ```

 Please note that in a cluster setup the Repsert operation requires the collection